BirchKwok/lynsedb/docs/index.md

 - Remote deployments where several workers or services need to share one database process.
 - Low-operational-cost deployments where predictable resource use matters.
-- Metadata filtering with SQL-like `where` expressions.
+- Standard SQL-style metadata filtering with `where` expressions.
 - Multiple vector representations per record through named vector fields.
 - Dense, sparse, text, and hybrid retrieval.
 - Recall-first search with explicit index and search knobs.